zanllp/sd-webui-infinite-image-browsing/README.md

 - Support for advanced search similar to Google
 - Also supports fuzzy search, you can search by a part of the filename or generated information.
 - Support adding custom search paths for easy management of folders created by the user.
+- Media type filtering, video tag search, and random sort.
+- Auto-tagging with custom rules.

 ### 🖼️ View Images/Videos & `Send To`
 - Supports viewing image generation information.
 Also supported in full-screen preview mode.
+- EXIF/metadata is integrated in full-screen preview with nested JSON navigation and highlighting.
 - Supports sending images to other tabs and third-party extensions such as ControlNet , openOutpaint.
 - Support full-screen preview and enable custom shortcut key operations while in full-screen preview mode.
 - Support navigating to the previous or next image in full-screen preview mode by pressing arrow keys or clicking buttons.
 - Support playing video files from a remote server.
+- Support WebM videos and audio playback.
+- Improved video streaming Range handling for large files.

 ### 💻 Multiple Usage Methods
 - You can install it as an extension on SD-webui.